otrv4/otrv4/otrv4.md

   their_ecdh: their ECDH ephemeral public key.
   our_dh: our DH ephemeral key pair
   their_dh: their DH ephemeral public key
-  DH_shared_key: the shared secret previously computed. macs_to_reveal[]: MAC keys pending to be revealed.
+  dh_shared_secret: the shared secret previously computed.
+  macs_to_reveal: MAC keys pending to be revealed.
 ```

 The previously mentioned variables are affected by these events: